monkphin/PokeBattle/README.md

 2: login to my account.
 3: click the repositories tab on the top of the website.
 4: Click the green 'new' button
-5: On the newly loaded page, in the text field enter a name for the repo, in this case, nlaw was entered.
+5: On the newly loaded page, in the text field enter a name for the repo, in this case, PokeBattle was entered.
 6: An optional description can be added in the text box below this.
 In this instance, this was left blank.
 7: Select the visibility as either public or private.
 Since this needs to be visible for assessment and marking, the default 'Public' option was left checked.
 9: Click the Create repository button and wait for a few moments, once this has been cloned into your account the page will reload and you'll be presented with the code space for the repo.